radius-project/bicep-types-aws/artifacts/bicep/aws/aws.entityresolution/default/types.md

 * **MatchKey**: string
 * **SubType**: string: The subtype of the Attribute.
 Would be required only when type is PROVIDER_ID
 * **Type**: string (Required)

 ## Tag
 ### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties